On the beach.

 Rock out.
 Yes, it’s a chain, but the Myrtle Beach Hard Rock Cafe is a hit -- particularly with older kids who love music.

-The restaurant at Broadway at the Beach is housed in a 70-foot tall pyramid with an Egyptian-themed motif.
-Inside it’s filled with rock ‘n’ roll memorabilia.
-The Myrtle Beach location features guitars from legends like Carlos Santana, Eric Clapton and BB King.
+The restaurant at Broadway at the Beach is filled with rock ‘n’ roll memorabilia, including guitars from legends like Carlos Santana, Eric Clapton and BB King.
 There's a cape that belonged to Elvis and black leather boots worn by Johnny Cash.